 You can use the Kubernetes command line tool kubectl to perform operations on a cluster you've created with Container Engine for Kubernetes.
-Before you can use kubectl you need to specify the cluster on which to perform operations.
+Before you can use kubectl to access a cluster, you need to specify the cluster on which to perform operations by downloading the cluster's kubeconfig file.
+Note that a Oracle Cloud Infrastructure CLI command in the kubeconfig file generates authentication tokens that are short-lived, cluster-scoped, and specific to individual users.
+As a result, you cannot share kubeconfig files between users to access Kubernetes clusters.

 To access a cluster using kubectl: